Success Story: Cost Savings in a 5-Star San Diego High-Rise Association

 Capital improvements like the luxury poolside area continue to be a critical part of the high-rise’s solid reputation and ongoing relevance in the community at large.
 In fact, other high-rise managers in the area have told Lee how they want to replicate Discovery’s pool and resort-style cabanas in their own buildings.
 Lee said, “Discovery has become a very desirable and reputable high-rise in the San Diego area, and the shared vision and wholehearted commitment from the board and FirstService Residential to preventative maintenance, capital improvements and exceptional resident service has brought us there.”
 Despite yearly investment in capital improvements, the association continues to maintain healthy reserves, and assessments have only increased by 5% in the last six years, despite a 6% to 7% increase in utilities.
 With the support of the board, Lee worked in conjunction with the FirstService Residential dedicated finance and budget team of experts to ensure that maintenance and improvements were not only cost-effective, but saved money in the long-term.
 Additionally, through their collection attorney’s recommendations and FirstService Residential’s collection efforts, delinquencies have declined since 2013.
 Some detailed results:

-- Installation of the variable frequency drive saved the building 20% in energy costs.
-After an initial cost of $25,000 to install, the high-rise has recouped all costs
+- After an initial cost of $25,000 to install, the high-rise has recouped all costs

 - Installation of LED lighting has resulted in lower overall energy costs, despite regular increases in utilities